My Dad Wrote a Porno might just go out with a bang

 My Dad Wrote a Porno World Tour 2020 is coming to Sydney Opera House on Wednesday, January 8 and Palais Theatre Melbourne on Wednesday, January 15.
 Tickets are on sale now, from $79.90.

 Binged on Belinda Blinked?
-Get stuck into a new filthy fiction; check out Melbourne's best bookshops for some inspiration.
+Get stuck into a new filthy fiction; check out Sydney's best bookshops for some inspiration.